Char siu: Cantonese cuisine

-Hong Kong cuisine

 The ovens used to roast char siu are usually large gas rotisseries.
 Since ovens are not standard in Hong Kong households, char siu is usually purchased from a siu mei establishment, which specialises in meat dishes such as char siu, soy sauce chicken, white cut chicken, roasted goose, and roasted pork.
 These shops usually display the merchandise by hanging them in the window.

 Southeast Asian cuisine

 In Malaysia, Singapore, Indonesia, Cambodia, Thailand, and Vietnam, char siew rice is found in many Chinese shāolà (燒臘 or 烧腊) stalls along with roast duck and roast pork.
 The dish consists of slices of char siu, cucumbers, white rice and is drenched in sweet gravy or drizzled with dark soy sauce.
 Char siu rice is also a popular food within the Chinese community in Medan, North Sumatra, where it is more called char sio.

 In Singapore, char siew rice can also be found in Hainanese chicken rice stalls, where customers have a choice of having their char siu rice served with plain white rice or chicken-flavoured rice, and choose from garlic, chilli and soy sauces.

 In Thailand, char siu is called mu daeng (หมูแดง, [mǔː dɛ̄ːŋ], "red pork") and in Cambodia it is called sach chrouk sa seev (សាច់ជ្រូកសាស៉ីវ, sac cruuk sa səyv).

 In the Philippines, it is known as Chinese pork asado, but also referred to as cha siu.
 It is usually eaten with cold cuts or served stuffed in siopao.

-In Flanders and Holland, it is sometimes mistaken for the Chinese/Indonesian name 'babi pangang'.
+In Flanders and Holland, it is sometimes mistaken for the Chinese/Indonesian name 'babi panggang'.
 This is a different dish (mostly sweeter and served with yellow pickled Chinese cabbage, called atjar).
-In fact, these Chinese/Indo restaurants serve cha(r) sieuw under the original name.
-These restaurants in the Netherlands derived from Chinese immigrants and are made to adapt to the Dutch palate.
+In fact, these Chinese/Indo restaurants also sometimes serve cha(r) sieuw under the original name.

 Vegetarian char siu also exists, usually made from wheat gluten.
 It can be found in vegetarian restaurants and stalls in South East Asian Chinese communities.